coal2nuclear.com A Plan for Our Planet

 _______________________________________________________________________

+Introduction.
 Natural gas burning turbines in the 25 to 300 MWe range have been what the United States has been installing recently to cover its growing electricity needs since coal burning went out of style.
 Gas turbines produce 2/3 the CO2 for the same amount of electricity as coal, but produce far fewer of coal's other dangerous pollutants.
 Since they are basically the same as jet airplanes engines, unlike coal and nuclear, they can go from no load to full load in a few seconds.
 This makes gas turbines an excellent generation compliment to wind turbines to level out wind's moment-by-moment surges and lulls, at the cost of ending wind's claim as a non-CO2 causing source.
-Unfortunately, gas turbines wear out much faster than coal power plants, adding high maintenance costs to high fuel costs and very high CO2 emissions as a consequence of the gas turbine's having to cope with wind's stop-and-go electricity.
+Unfortunately, gas turbines wear out much faster than coal power plants, adding high maintenance costs to high fuel costs.

 _______________________________________________________________________